eriqande/mega-non-model-wgs-snakeflow/README.md

 -   benchmark each rule
 -   use genomicsDBimport
 -   allow for merging of lots of small scaffolds into genomicsDB

-## Eric’s list of future enhancements

--   Parallelize the GenotypeGVCFs step via a scatter-gather whereby the user can define `chromo_scatter.tsv` and a `scaff_group_scatter.tsv` files that break things down into X Mb blocks, where X might be like 5.
-It may be harder for the scaffold groups, because some of the scatters will include multiple scaffolds.
-But, we could easily rock that all together in R. I would rather the user do it up front so that the workflow does not depend on checkpoints.
--   Develop a sane way to iteratively bootstrap some base-quality score recalibration.

 ## Stepwise addition of new samples to the Workflow (and the Genomics Data bases)